Donald Kennedy: Stanford presidency

 After stepping down from the FDA in June 1979, Kennedy returned to Stanford, where he served as provost.
 In 1980 he became president of Stanford University and served in that position until 1992.
 While president, he inaugurated overseas campuses in Kyoto, Japan, and Oxford, England, the Institute for International Studies, the Stanford Center for the Humanities, the Haas Public Service Center, and the Stanford-in-Washington campus.
 One of his focuses was on improving the quality of undergraduate education.
 In the mid-1980s, he led a $1.1 billion fundraising effort to improve the facilities of the university, and the total raised was $1.2 billion.
 In 1990 Kennedy hosted Mikhail Gorbachev on an international visit to Stanford.
-In 1990 he received the American Academy of Achievement’s Golden Plate Award at a ceremony in Chicago, Illinois.
 Over his tenure, Kennedy fostered the growth of the university's endowment to $2 billion, which was the fifth-largest in the United States.
 He also led Stanford to divest all investments in South Africa during apartheid after student protests, and changed the "Western Culture" credit requirements to "Cultures, Ideas, and Values" in an attempt to encompass non-Western cultures.

 Kennedy resigned in 1992 following congressional hearings over whether the university improperly billed the government for research expense as part of the Stanford Indirect Costs Controversy, which included billing for widening his bed and for the purchase of antiques for his home.
 The issue was settled out of court, and led to no charges.
 According to The New York Times, "Stanford University and the Navy ... settled [the] fraud case involving research expenses, with the university repaying a small fraction of the Navy's original claim and the Navy saying that an investigation had found no wrongdoing by the university."
 Following his presidency, Kennedy wrote a memoir entitled A Place in the Sun: A Memoir.